Mnho229/cs485project4/README.md

 =======
 // Alci: Alrighty.
 So I can just open up the Github shell and use that command to turn on the safety right?

 >>>>>>> 17dcaed249fdd7070d1d4b263bf934ca1d4c1d17

 Michael: Try hunting for it in your preferences or searching it online.
 You may be able to do it in the Github shell as well.  btw you should enter twice for readability.

+//Alci: Alrighty I just used the command on the powershell that popped up when I opened the github shell.
+No errors when I inputted it so I assumed it worked.

 PLANNING: